carlosabalde/libvmod-cfg/README.rst

 INSTALLATION
 ============

-The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests using the varnishtest tool.
+The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests using the test tool.

-**Beware this project contains multiples branches (main, 4.1, etc.).
-Please, select the branch to be used depending on your Varnish Cache version (Varnish trunk → main, Varnish 4.1.x → 4.1, etc.).**
+**Beware this project contains multiples branches (main, 4.1, 4.0, etc.).
+Please, select the branch to be used depending on your VCache version (VCache trunk → main, VCache 4.1.x → 4.1, VCache 4.0.x → 4.0, etc.).**

 Dependencies: